 Contact e-mail: email@example.com

 I am currently a Visiting Professor at Southern Methodist University in the Center of Creative Computation and will be moving to a research position at Stevens Institute of Technology.
 I am interested in research and teaching in the areas of computer music, artificial intelligence, machine learning, computational linguistics, and programming languages.
-I am also interested in algorithmic and automated music composition.

 Current research area: since the spring of ’09, my research has involved modeling the compositional process through a combination of programming languages, artificial intelligence, machine learning, music theory, and computational linguistics.
 I am particularly interested in the relationship between music and language and have been exploring the use of natural language in musical settings and developing models for real-time jazz improvisation.